 music student. singer. bookworm. paper aficionado. journaler. tea drinker. runner.
-Zumba! instructor. history buff. cat "meow-my" to two affectionate, amusing ladies (Kuting, or in Tagalog, "little cat," a grey and white shorthair and Uling, or "charcoal," her black cat daughter).
+Zumba! instructor. history buff. cat "meow-my" to Uling ("charcoal"), my curious, affectionate, owl-eyed black kitty.
 Wanderlust-stricken!

 My username references one of my favorite novels, Donna Tartt's tapestry-like The Goldfinch, and one of my favorite songs, "Meadowlark," introduced by Patti LuPone in Stephen Schwartz's ill-fated musical, The Baker's Wife.

 I would be a Ravenclaw (or Thunderbird at Ilvermorny), and my Amortentia would smell like a library, freshly sharpened pencils, English breakfast tea, two-by-fours and stage make-up, and Quelques Fleurs.

 I aim to send swaps the day (or day after) partners are assigned and certainly by the send-by date.
 I hit "send" once I drop my mail in my personal box -- pick-up is anytime between 10 AM-4 PM on weekdays and around 4 PM CST on Saturdays.

 There is also a local postbox whose contents are collected at 1 PM weekdays and 12 PM Saturdays, but this does not guarantee a postmark from that day (especially if a swap send-by date is on the weekend).
 "Last call" at my local post office is 5 PM weekdays.
 I am not a flake, and in the event of tardiness, I will communicate.